zer2/fantasy-basketball-optimizer/about/auctions.md

 <iframe width = "896" height = "504" src="https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/499a7593-3399-46af-be27-9c84f80aa8bb"> </iframe>

 With $\sigma = 0$, there is no change.
-As $\sigma$ rises, low-value players lose even more value as predicted.
+As $\sigma$ rises, low-value players lose even more value, as predicted.
 On the flipside, high-value players actually gain value.
 This happens not because $E[F]$ is somehow higher than their $\mu$ (it is always lower), rather, as low-players lose value the amount of total value in the pot decreases and high-value players become even more valuable on a relative basis.

 I have set that $\sigma = 1$ as a default because that seems reasonable to me and the results look reasonable too, but the parameter could perhaps be refined.